 The suspension was not related to performance-enhancing drugs found in her system.

-Athletes in registered testing pools are required to:
+Athletes in these testing pools must:

-- File accurate location information
+- Submit accurate quarterly location filings

 Official Reason for the Ban